Cookie04CZ/GlyphRepair/README.md

 If you don't need to preserve document's fidelity, garbled text encoding can be permanently fixed via OCR.
 Each page is rendered as ordinary bitmap image (it's called "flattening") and then fed to OCR.
 However, most OCR algorithms still struggle with diacritics, math and/or non-latin characters, so the extracted text usually contains errors.
 Also, vector graphics may not be preserved, depending on how smart the OCR algorithm is.
 That's usually highly undesirable and may significantly increase output file size.

 Nevertherless, there **are** programs that can fix garbled PDFs via OCR while (mostly) preserving vector contents of the document.
 One of them is open source [Ghostscript by Artifex Software](https://www.ghostscript.com/).
-A few years ago, they [enhanced its PDFwrite output device](https://ghostscript.readthedocs.io/en/latest/Devices.html#vector-pdf-output-with-ocr-unicode-cmaps) with (also open source) [Tesseract OCR](https://tesseract-ocr.github.io/tessdoc/Installation.html).
+Its main advantage is that it can process **all** fonts in a document, i.e. it's not limited only to Type 1 fonts.
+Its [PDFwrite output device](https://ghostscript.readthedocs.io/en/latest/Devices.html#vector-pdf-output-with-ocr-unicode-cmaps) can feed garbled text into (also open source) [Tesseract OCR](https://tesseract-ocr.github.io/tessdoc/Installation.html) and generate new encoding for it.
 Sadly, Artifex doesn't advertise this feature much and there were several bugs that prevented it from working properly.
 You need to install Ghostscript 10.06.0 or newer if you want to use it.
 It comes bundled with its own copy of Tesseract OCR, so you don't need to install it separately.
-On Windows, you'll need to [set up TESSDATA_PREFIX environment variable](https://ghostscript.readthedocs.io/en/latest/Devices.html#ocr-text-output) to a directory with [Tesseract language files of your choice](https://tesseract-ocr.github.io/tessdoc/Data-Files.html).
+But on Windows, you'll need to [set up TESSDATA_PREFIX environment variable](https://ghostscript.readthedocs.io/en/latest/Devices.html#ocr-text-output) to a directory with [Tesseract language files of your choice](https://tesseract-ocr.github.io/tessdoc/Data-Files.html).
 Ghostscript has many options and usually requires several parameters to do what you want.
 For example, to repair our sample file, it's necessary to use
 ```
 gswin64c -dNOPAUSE -sDEVICE=pdfwrite -sUseOCR=AsNeeded -sOCRLanguage="ces" -dAutoFilterColorImages=false -dColorImageFilter=/FlateEncode -dAutoFilterGrayImages=false -dGrayImageFilter=/FlateEncode  -sOutputFile=sample_repaired_Ghostscript.pdf sample_2_pages.pdf -c quit
 ```